hellobiondi/petfinder-6000/README.md

 | process_new_user | Scripts and notebook for creating lambda function to pull generated rankings from S3                                                          |

 ## Team
-This project was done with my teammates, Ruo Xi, Shu Xian, Jun Yi and Adrian in fulfilment of our MITB Programme (Artificial Intelligence).
+This project was done with my teammates, Ruo Xi, Shu Xian, Jun Yi and Adrian in fulfilment of our MITB Programme (Artificial Intelligence), and I could never have done it without them!
 Notable libraries used were: Cornac, recommenders